eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 ## Interfaces

-An outbound-connector can support multiple interfaces.
+An outbound connector can support multiple interfaces.
 The interfaces are separated into two packages:

 - `energy.eddie.api.agnostic.outbound`: The interfaces in this package are not bound by a version